-- 4. Mailed certified Audio files (CD and shipping) \$15.00 per package - (E) Copies will be provided at no cost to the requester when ordered by the court.
-Copies may be provided at no cost to criminal justice agencies or other government agencies, including Members of the Board of Parole.
+- 3. Shipping and handling \$5.00 per package - 4.
+Certification Statement Included in costs - (E) Copies will be provided at no cost to the requester when ordered by the court.
+Copies may be provided at no cost to criminal justice agencies or other government agencies.